-They are ideally suited to hard driving through difficult ground conditions (e.g. silty, fine, water bearing sands containing cobbles and boulders or dense sands/glacial till) and are particularly viable and offer a cost effective solution when founded on rock or a similar hard strata.
+These piles are ideally suited to hard driving through difficult ground conditions, such as silty, fine, water-bearing sands containing cobbles and boulders, or dense sands/glacial till.
+They are particularly viable, and offer an attractive and cost-effective solution, when the project site is underpinned by rock or a similarly hard strata of geological material.

 The main advantages of steel bearing piles are:

-- No spoil arising from installation, which is particularly important on ‘brownfield’ or contaminated sites.
+- no spoil arising from installation, which is particularly important on ‘brownfield’ or contaminated sites.